-The water that comes out of the faucet is non-potable water, so it is not drinkable.
+The water that comes out of the faucet in the hotel rooms is non-potable water, so it is not drinkable.
 I wouldn’t even recommend brushing your teeth with it.
 Use the bottled water in the fridge instead.
-This was my biggest complaint about the hotel.
-Also, the walls are thin.
+This was my biggest issue about the hotel.
+Also, the walls are thinner than I would prefer in a hotel.
 We heard our neighbors doing things that may be embarrassing to try and explain to older children.
 Thank goodness our daughter was only 6 months old!
 But that also meant our neighbors probably heard our baby crying at 1 a.m., 2 a.m., 3 a.m., 4 a.m. and so on… (She did not sleep well on this trip.)

-The pool was great for children.
-The water was a good temperature, and it was big enough that older kids could splash about without disturbing the childless travelers.
-Our baby actually napped in the pool on her grandma’s shoulder.
-(Side note: if possible, traveling with grandparents, extended family members or friends is always a good idea.
-There is strength in numbers when traveling with an infant.
-The extra sets of hands are a huge bonus!)
+While there isn’t a kids’ pool, the swimming pool was still great for children.
+The water was a good temperature, and it was big enough that kids could splash about without disturbing the childless travelers lingering at the swim-up bar.
+Our baby actually napped in the pool on her grandma’s shoulder, which allowed my husband and I to enjoy some much needed child-free time.
+(Side note: if possible, traveling with grandparents, extended family members, or friends is always a good idea when you have children.
+The extra sets of hands and eyes are a huge bonus!)

-The beach is a little disappointing, but don’t let that stop you from going.
-Let me explain.
-Right in front of RIU Hotel Guanacaste, the beach is very rocky.
-It’s a black sand beach so the sand is also HOT.
-Pool shoes are a must.
-We have a complete list of beach basics for babies to help you pack for your trip.
+RIU Guanacaste sits right on the coast, so it is just a few footsteps from the ocean.
+The beach, however was a little disappointing.
+Right in front of the RIU Guanacaste Hotel and Resort, the beach is very rocky.
+It’s a black sand beach so in the afternoon the sand is also extremely HOT.
+Pool shoes are a must!
+We have a complete packing list for beach trips with babies and toddlers to help you pack for your trip.
 There is no way around the hot sand, but to avoid the rocky beach simply go 20 yards down the shore.
-For some reason, right in front of the RIU’s sister resort, the sand is smooth.
-But at both resorts, there are plenty of lounge chairs and Palm trees offering shade from the sun.
+Directly in front of the RIU’s sister resort, RIU Palace, the sand is smooth.
+At both resorts, there are plenty of lounge chairs and Palm trees offering shade from the sun.

-The RIU Guanacaste is approximately 45 minutes from the Liberia airport.
+The RIU Guanacaste is approximately a 45 minute drive from the Liberia airport.
 The drive is fairly easy and the road was well maintained unlike many of the other roads in Costa Rica.
-However, the resort isn’t really close to the rain forests, so if you are planning on doing excursions, such as zip-lining, hanging bridges, or hikes, you will have a long drive ahead of you.
+However, the resort isn’t really close to the rain forests, so if you are planning on doing excursions such as ziplining or hanging bridges tours or visiting any of Costa Rica’s awesome waterfalls, you will have a long drive ahead of you.